galvinlibrary/omekamap/themes/neatlight/README.md

-# NeatLight
+# NeatLiite

-NeatLight is a minimal theme for Omeka that foregrounds Neatline exhibits and narratives.
+NeatLiite is a theme based on David McClure's NeatLight theme for Omeka/Neatline.
+This modified theme was created for buildinghistory.iit.edu by staff at Paul V. Galvin Library at the Illinois Institute of Technology